 Then, ask the students if any of them have considered a future career in agriculture.
-List any careers that are being considered
+List any careers that are being considered and ask students what interests them about each career.

 Watch the Act Local- Agriculture & Manitoba video.

 Have students identify any more agriculture careers that could be added to the list.